yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 ### --file-opts

-Deprecated.
-Comma-separated string options for CSV file format.
+**[Deprecated]** Comma-separated string options for CSV file format.
 The options can include the following:

 - `escape_char`: escape character